JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-create-first-app.md

 ## Examine the project structure

-In IntelliJ IDEA, navigate to the "GreetingKMP" folder.
+In IntelliJ IDEA, expand the `GreetingKMP` folder.

-Each Kotlin Multiplatform project includes three modules:
+This Kotlin Multiplatform project includes three modules:

 * _shared_ is a Kotlin module that contains the logic common for both Android and iOS applications – the code you share between platforms.
 It uses [Gradle](https://kotlinlang.org/docs/gradle.html) as the build system to help automate your build process.